Apply for a GRC Travel Grant

 Evaluation criteria

-• Sustainability of the activity regarding the aspects of ecology, social responsibility, and planning of the academic career (see our factsheet on the GRC Sustainabilty Guidelines)
+- Sustainability of the activity regarding the aspects of ecology, social responsibility, and planning of the academic career (see the guidelines on sustainability)

 Financial processing and reporting